fred-green/ansible-role-dashing/README.md

 The role is installing a init script located in `/etc/init.d/dashing` for handling the daemon.

 For testing and development purposes a `Vagrantfile` is available, it uses the same `role.yml` as in Travis CI.
 So testing this role is just a `vagrant up` away.
+Then point your browser to http://localhost:8080.

 Requirements
 ------------